henryh9n/Python-Software-Engineer-Training/MATERIALS.md

-# List of Usful and Interesting Materials
+# List of Useful and Interesting Materials

+## Python Internals
+[How Python list really works](https://antonz.org/list-internals/) - A straightforward overview of Python list's underlying data structure.

-## Object Orienter Programming and Design
+## Object-Oriented Programming and Design
 [The Catalog of Design Patterns](https://refactoring.guru/design-patterns/catalog) - Extensive list of Design Patterns with detailed description on what particular problem each solves and how to implement.
 Includes code examples on Python.

 ## Branching Models